 - I started a reptile club in the third grade.

-- When I was nine, my brother almost fell into the Grand Canyon, but I caught him.
+- When I was nine, my sister almost fell into the Grand Canyon, but I caught her.

 - I was a finalist in the Chicon 2000 Student Science Fiction & Fantasy Contest.